leeyilin/infnote_anonymous_post/README.md

 * Use stem, which is a python wrapper of Tor, to communicate annonymously.

-* The server currently could response with HTTP GET request and websocket request.
+* The server could handle HTTP GET/POST request and websocket request.

-* curl-get.sh: a curl client for testing.
+* mycurl.sh: a curl client for testing.

 * The additional packages are listed in requirements.txt